 While education is dominantly subjected to curriculum, books, and assessments the aspect of the educational environment is equally as important but often overlooked in Traditional Educational Institutions.

-The Montessori Method of Education considers the importance of the Environment and provides children with an appropriate environment to thrive off of.
-The Montessori Prepared Environment is amongst the cornerstone of the Montessori Philosophy.
+The Montessori Method of Education considers the importance of the Environment and provides children with an appropriate environment to thrive.
+The Montessori Prepared Environment is among the cornerstone of the Montessori Philosophy.

 When we talk about the Montessori Environment, one may regard it as a place that is fun, exciting, welcoming, and warm.
 It is a place where children are encouraged to freely explore what’s next to come and indulge in auto-didactic education.